-- The securitized pool is relatively young with a weighted average seasoning of 3.65 months (weighted average original tenor is 49 months). - Given the relatively short track record of the Originator, there is not sufficient data available regarding historical arrears, default and recovery rates through the economic cycle. - In general, MERIS perceives greater uncertainty associated with unrated Originators, and the use of securitization proceeds to fund the Originator's growing phase.
-However, this is mitigated by the Originator's experienced management team and strict adherence to its underwriting policies and procedures, which assure a high quality receivables pool. - The notes will follow a predetermined amortization schedule, and will be callable only after 48 months.
+- The securitized pool is relatively young with a weighted average seasoning of 3.7 months (weighted average original tenor is 49 months). - Given the relatively short track record of the Originator, there is not sufficient data available regarding historical arrears, default and recovery rates through the economic cycle. - In general, MERIS perceives greater uncertainty associated with unrated Originators, and the use of securitization proceeds to fund the Originator's growing phase.
+However, this is mitigated by the Originator's experienced management team and strict adherence to its underwriting policies and procedures, which assure a high quality receivables pool. - Class A notes will follow a predetermined amortization schedule.
 Although, the predetermined repayment schedule provides greater visibility of expected cash flows to investors, it presents extra challenges to the transaction in terms of liquidity management and prepayment risk.
-The liquidity risk is partially mitigated by maintaining sufficient cash reserves to ensure at all times a minimum of 3-month coverage of interest and senior expenses.
-The installment-sale contracts include certain features such as prepayment penalty or various prepayment restrictions that in effect try to minimize the impact of prepayments on the transaction cash flows. - No excess spread given the purchase price of the receivables (receivables discounted at the weighted average notes' coupon rate, and not the actual interest rate applied on the auto receivables), mitigated by the credit enhancements, as well as the minimum required down payment of 25%, which increases the recovery rate potential in case of any defaults. - Contact Auto Credit currently owns approximately 99% (direct & indirect ownership) of Contact Securitization Company.
+The liquidity risk is partially mitigated by maintaining sufficient cash reserves to ensure at all times the next month's fixed payment obligations under the notes (senior fees, coupon and principal amortization).
+Class A notes are completely insulated from prepayment risk, as the scheduled principal amortization include no prepayment expectation, with 70% of actual prepayments being passed through to Class B note holders, and the remaining 30% of prepayments being retained in the residual cash balance supporting Class A notes. - No excess spread given the purchase price of the receivables (receivables discounted at the weighted average notes' coupon rate, and not the actual interest rate applied on the auto receivables), mitigated by the credit enhancements, as well as the minimum required down payment of 25% for new cars and 20%-30% for used vehicles, which increases the recovery rate potential in case of any defaults. - Contact Auto Credit currently owns approximately 99% (direct & indirect ownership) of Contact Securitization Company.
 Consequently, there is a risk of consolidation of CSC into CAC and the impact of this consolidation on the true sale mechanism of the securitization.
-MERIS took comfort from the legal opinion provided on the issue which rules out the possibility of a consolidation and subsequently a re-characterization of the true sale mechanism. - Although this is the seventh securitization transaction, legal uncertainties still exist, given that the transaction relies on key legal concepts that remain largely untested in judicial proceedings or in practice in Egypt.
+MERIS took comfort from the legal opinion provided on the issue which rules out the possibility of a consolidation and subsequently a re-characterization of the true sale mechanism. - Although this is the 8th securitization transaction, legal uncertainties still exist, given that the transaction relies on key legal concepts that remain largely untested in judicial proceedings or in practice in Egypt.
 MERIS took comfort from the legal opinions provided by the transaction's legal advisor on issues such as true sale, separateness of accounts, consolidation risk and concluded that the legal risk was consistent with the rating assigned.